Bowen12137/Mining-Twitter-Data/README.md

 topic about COVID-19

-use BERT and RoBERTa to solve the problem
+use BERT and RoBERTa to classify the problem